Ares Capital Corporation

 Dividends Summary

-- Ares Capital Corporation has issued 99 dividend payments over the past 20 years
+- Consistent Payer: Ares Capital Corporation has rewarded shareholders with 101 dividend payments over the past 21 years.

 Company News